lkesteloot/unsong/unsong.md

 Into her head unbidden came a verse from an old poem:

 <blockquote>The moving moon went up the sky<br/>
-And nowhere did abide…
+And nowhere did abide...
 </blockquote>
 She couldn’t concentrate on the comics.
 She put it down on the cloud, carefully folded to the last page she had read.
 Another verse, this one from her kabbalistic studies:

-<blockquote>I reign over you, sayeth the God of Justice, in whose hands the Sun is a sword, and the Moon a through thrusting fire…
+<blockquote>I reign over you, sayeth the God of Justice, in whose hands the Sun is a sword, and the Moon a through thrusting fire...
 </blockquote>
 The sky started to darken.
 Ignoring the archangel’s advice, Sohu risked a brief glance at the sun and saw a bite taken out of it.